 The 2019 Annual Deployment Plan

 The following briefly summarizes the final 2019 ADP (NMFS 2018).
 In general, all vessels that participate in cooperatives or act as catcher-processors or motherships are fully observed at the trip-level and constitute the full-coverage category of the fleet.
 In 2016, NMFS published new regulations to allow the owner of a trawl catcher vessel to annually request that NMFS place requesting vessels in the full coverage category for all directed fishing for groundfish using trawl gear in the Bering Sea and Aleutian Islands management area (BSAI) in the following calendar year.
 This regulated process has replaced an interim policy.
 For the 2019 calendar year, NMFS received and approved requests and placed 18 catcher vessels in the full coverage category for all directed fishing for groundfish using trawl gear in the BSAI management area (NMFS 2018).
 The NMFS used only the trip-selection method (i.e., no vessel-selection) to assign observers and EM to vessels in the partial-coverage category for 2019.
-The partial-coverage category includes vessels greater than or equal to 40 feet (ft) length overall (LOA) and not in the full coverage category.
+The partial-coverage category includes vessels greater than or equal to 40 feet length overall (LOA) and not in the full coverage category.
 There were seven sampling strata in the partial coverage category in 2019:

 Hook-and-line vessels with observers (HAL stratum).